 Where are all the Australians in Spain?

-The majority of these (787) live in Catalonia, followed by Madrid with 507 and then the Valencia region with 335.
+The majority of these (802) live in Catalonia, followed by Andalusia with 443 and then Madrid with 427.

 However, there are Australians living in all of Spain’s regions, apart from Ceuta and Melilla.

-The regions with the least number of Australians are La Rioja with just 6, and Castilla La-Mancha and Extremadura with 19 each.
+The regions with the least number of Australians are La Rioja with just 6, and Castilla La-Mancha and Navarre with 12 each.

 The Embassy of Australia in Spain is based in Madrid, although there is also a consulate in Barcelona if you want to find out anything relating to Spanish visas, work, study or other permits.
 The current Australian Ambassador to Spain and Andorra is Ms Sophia McIntyre.